The Language Requirement

 All Stanford undergraduate students are required to complete one year of college-level study or the equivalent in a foreign language.
 There is more than one way to meet this requirement.
-Read more about how to satisfy this requirement by clicking on Language Requirement here or in the menu to the left.
+Read more about how to satisfy this requirement by clicking on Language Requirement here.

 Students who have fulfilled the language requirement with official test scores or transfer credit and wish to pursue further study in the language must take the placement test to determine the most appropriate course for them.